ChalmersGU-AI-course/shrdlite-course-project/README.md

 ### Improved heuristics

-The interpretation, which is a Disjunctive Normal Form, is broken down into atoms and the heuristic for each atom is computed.
+The interpretation, which is of a Disjunctive Normal Form, is broken down into atoms and the heuristic for each atom is computed.
 When we have `a && b` we take the maximum of the heuristic for `a` and `b` since both must be fulfilled.
 When we have `a || b` we take the minimum heuristic since we only need to achieve one of the goals.
 If the atomic heuristic is admissible, the combined heuristic is also admissible.

 The atomic heuristic is calculated slightly differently depending on which command has been given but it generally consists of three parts:
 - `arm cost`